jvalue/jayvee/rfc/0020-table-value-types/README.md

 SPDX-License-Identifier: AGPL-3.0-only
 -->

-# RFC 0020: Value types as table schema <!-- TODO: adapt title -->
+# RFC 0020: Value types as table schema

 | | |
 |---|---|